 NOTE: Interviews will be conducted virtually.
-This position will begin work remotely with the expectation that working from the 1 W. Wilson office building will be required post-pandemic.
+This position will begin work remotely with the expectation that working from the State Office building will be required post-pandemic.

 All applicants who may be appointed will be required to allow DHS to conduct a background check to determine whether the circumstances of any conviction may be related to the job being filled.

 Minimally qualified applicants will have: